alberlome/cv/README.md

 - Create and revise my PR’s and my coworkers.
 - Help coworkers in her tasks.
 - Proposal ideas to improve the product in all aspects.
+- Help in deployment a several organization and task control.
+  - Setting new method for use a pull requests in team.
+  -

 ### Anjana Data **_(Sept,19 - Sept,21)_**